LD4/entity_metadata_management/docs/spec/api/0.1/recommendations_for_activity_streams.md

 ---

 ## Status of this Document

+_This is a very preliminary draft.
+Expect considerable changes to this document._
+{:.todo}

 {:.no_toc}
 __This Version:__ {{ page.major }}.{{ page.minor }}.{{ page.patch }}{% if page.pre != 'final' %}-{{ page.pre }}{% endif %}